nagasudhirpulla/taming_python/blog/skills/flask_submounting.md

 <hr/>

-* In this post we will learn how to extract parameters from URLs in flask server end-points
+* In this post we will learn how to sub-mount a flask application under a URL prefix

-* The URL parameters can be extracted from the URL path and URL query
+## Use cases
+* mounting an application under a url prefix can help in dispatching multiple python applications

 ### extract variables from URL segments
 ```py